 - 2 tablespoons poppy seed butter

-- 3 tablespoons reduced-sodium soy sauce (use gluten-free tamari or coconut aminos for gluten-free)
+- 3 tablespoons reduced-sodium soy sauce

 - 1 tablespoon fish sauce

 - 1 tablespoon toasted sesame oil

 - 1 tablespoon maple syrup

 - 2 cloves garlic, minced